xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

     * One level down, the “machine” sub group is defined and is given 1024 CPU shares.
 Again, no competing subgroup at this level, so all cpu resources get passed down.

-    * Next level, machine is divided into 4 groups:   default-sdr—1 , default-sdr—2, sysadmin and tp_app.partition with cpu shares at 1024, 1024, 1024 and 1024 respectively.
-On the NCS55xx devices, tp_app.partition is allocated 256 cpu shares.
+    * Next level, machine is divided into 4 groups:   default-sdr—1 , default-sdr—2, sysadmin and tp_app.partition with cpu shares at 1024, 1024, 1024 and 1024 respectively. **On the NCS55xx devices, tp_app.partition is allocated 256 cpu shares.**

 CPU shares do NOT easily map to percentages of the CPU that will get used up because the percentage of CPU utilized is a function of the distribution of  CURRENTLY running processes across different cgroups (root, machine, tp_app.partition etc.).
 The cpu shares are not hard limits, but rather guide how the CPU gets utilized across different process groups.
 I found a nice explanation of this breakdown in the RedHat documentation here: <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/resource_management_guide/process_behavior>.

-So, in our case, assuming the same number of processes are running in the Host (root) and the "machine" subgroup (This is not the case, but we use this to simplify the calculation):
+So, in our case, assuming the same number of processes are running in the Host (root) and in each of the "machine" subgroups: default-sdr--1, default-sdr--2, syasdmin, tp_app.partition (This is not the case, but we use this to simplify the calculation):

-    * When no 3rd party application (docker or LXC, I’m not talking about native) is running on the system, then the allocation of CPU for the 3 system subgroups are (Remember 1024 cpu shares are reserved for the Host layer):
+    * When no 3rd party application (docker or LXC, I’m not talking about native) is running on the system, then the allocation of CPU for the 3 system subgroups are (Remember 1024 cpu shares are reserved for the Host(root) layer):

       ```
       machine subgroup share = 1024/(1024+1024) = 50%